LFilipePacheco/monitorizacao-nitratos-zv/README.md

 periodic monitoring, the central element of the Vulnerable Zone's surveillance system.

-The Esposende – Vila do Conde Vulnerable Zone (*Zona Vulnerável*, ZV1) is one of the areas designated in Portugal under the EU Nitrates Directive, covering intensively farmed territory in the municipalities of Barcelos, Esposende, Póvoa de Varzim and Vila do Conde.
+The Esposende – Vila do Conde Vulnerable Zone (*Zona Vulnerável*, ZV) is one of the areas designated in Portugal under the EU Nitrates Directive, covering intensively farmed territory in the municipalities of Barcelos, Esposende, Póvoa de Varzim and Vila do Conde.
 The Action Programme in force imposes